|

 unintentional laughs.
 There is one

-ham-invested scene where Charles, in a fierce argument with his mistress,
+ham-fisted scene where Charles, in a fierce argument with his mistress,

 instantaneously leads the two of them into creating, on the spot, the hit song

-“Hit the Road, Jack” (yup…sure…uh-huh!).
+“Hit the Road, Jack” (yup…sure…uh-huh).

 That moment sort of stretches the terms “dramatic” and “artistic"